 One of the newer Sanur Restaurants on the scene and very popular.
 We walked past this place every night and it was always packed with people.
 They serve what I would call Mexican fusion food.

 For great ice cream head to Italo Gelato for some of the best Italian ice cream, we have had anywhere.
-Try the caramel bananaAddress: Jl.
+Try the caramel bananaAddress in Sanur: Jl.
 Danau Tamblingan No.178, Sanur,

-Looking for a great coffee in Sanur?
-Kopi Kiosk – Coffee Hut is the place to go.
-Your only problem may be getting a seat at this popular Sanur coffee spotAddress: Jl.
+Looking for the best coffee in Sanur Jungle Coffee is the place to go.
+Your only problem may be getting a seat at this popular Sanur coffee spot, You will find a range of popular coffees and ice coffees that suit all tastes.Address in Sanur: Jl.
 Danau Tamblingan, Sanur

 Sanur Night Market